-ASU Law names Master of Sports Law and Business program for Allan 'Bud' Selig
+ASU Law names Sports Law and Business program for Allan 'Bud' Selig

 The announcement was shared at the launch of the former Major League Baseball commissioner and Distinguished Professor of Sports in America at ASU Law's new book, “For the Good of the Game,” in front of a record crowd at ASU's Downtown Phoenix campus.